markcmurphy/devdocs-portal/Customers.md

 ## Customers

-For a comprehensive list of associated endpoints, visit the [V2 Customers](https://developer.bigcommerce.com/api-reference/store-management/customers-v2) and [V3 Customers](https://developer.bigcommerce.com/api-reference/store-management/customers-v3) reference pages.
+For a list of associated endpoints, visit the [V2 Customers](https://developer.bigcommerce.com/api-reference/store-management/customers-v2) and [V3 Customers](https://developer.bigcommerce.com/api-reference/store-management/customers-v3) reference pages.

 ### Overview

-Customers APIs handle creating and managing customers and their data.
+Customers APIs serve to programmatically create and manage customers and their data.

 ### What is a Customer?